-By Tuesday 31 October 2023 must submit their option declarations, indicating their instrument or voice type and the name of their teacher(s).
+By Thursday 31 October 2024 students must submit their option declarations, indicating their instrument or voice type and the name of their teacher(s).

 Organists will normally be able to perform their recital on their instrument of choice (presuming they have obtained permission from the Cambridge college concerned).